 - Kirill Korolev (Pappalardo Fellow, 2010-2013) is now an Assistant Professor in the Department of Physics at Boston University.

-- Yoav Lahini (Pappalardo Fellow, 2012 – 2015) is finishing his postdoctoral period at Harvard University.
+- Yoav Lahini (Pappalardo Fellow, 2012 – 2015) is a Senior Lecturer in the School of Physics and Astronomy at Tel Aviv University.

 - Arpita Upadhyaya (Pappalardo Fellow, 2002 – 2005) is now an Associate Professor in the Department of Physics at the University of Maryland, College Park.